 In recent years, there has been a growing interest in the practice of sports among employees within the same company.
 It can be a matter of going for a run during the lunch break, setting up a team sport and registering in a departmental championship, or even participating in sports competitions such as marathons, proudly displaying the logo and the name of their employer.
-Those who engage in sports as part of their professional life do so to relax (20%), stay in shape (17%), get some fresh air (12%), get to know their colleagues better (9%), or for team building (8%).
+Those who engage in sports as part of their professional life do for many reasons:

 For an improved employer brand

 It is in the best interest of companies to encourage their employees to play sports, as proven by studies.
 While the benefits of sport for employees are not surprising, the figures on the impact of physical activity on the operation of a business are very interesting.
 It has been observed that net profitability increases by up to 14% and productivity per employee by 6 to 9%!

 It is also a plus for the company's image since employees give an average score of 7.7/10 for the quality of life at work in their company when it offers sports, whereas the national average is around 6/10.
 Employees consider that a company that offers them sports is dynamic, modern, innovative, and attractive.